ALA-herbarium/documentation/arctos_one-by-one.md

 # Arctos one-by-one operations

+## Adding an attribute to a specimen

+ * Locate the specimen record in Arctos
+ * Go to the "Record Attibutes" section, click "Edit"
+ * If no "Record Attributes" section appears, from the main specimen record page, locate the blue tab titled "Attributes", click button to view "Edit Individual Attributes" pop-up form
+ * Clear "Record Remark" field
+ * Click "Create New Attribute" dropdown and select appropriate attribute, i.e. "processing history".
+Choose appropriate "Value" option, i.e. "label transcribed".
+Complete "Det.
+Date" and "Determiner" fields with current date and self as agent
+ * Click "Save All"
+ * Go back to the main specimen page and reload.
+Revisit the "Record Attributes" section and confirm new value was added

 ## Adding Event and Locality to a specimen

  * Make sure you understand the basics of the Event + Locality data